Azure/azure-powershell/src/ConnectedNetwork/docs/New-AzConnectedNetworkFunction.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-NETWORKFUNCTIONUSERCONFIGURATION <INetworkFunctionUserConfiguration[]>: The network function configurations from the user.
+USERCONFIGURATION <INetworkFunctionUserConfiguration[]>: The network function configurations from the user.
   - `[NetworkInterface <INetworkInterface[]>]`: The network interface configuration.
     - `[IPConfiguration <INetworkInterfaceIPConfiguration[]>]`: A list of IP configurations of the network interface.
       - `[DnsServer <String[]>]`: The list of DNS servers IP addresses.